chamber music | orchestral music | piano music | wind band | organ music

 Eine kleine Ludwigsonate (2015) 8′ (13′), for violin and piano.

 My sketches for ‘Beethoven plus’ overflowed the brief for a single movement of five minutes’ length.
 So after fulfilling the commission with Mehlschöberl I went on to write two further offshoots from Beethoven’s violin sonata (op.
 30 no. 3).
 Bagatelle continually spirals in and out of Beethoven moments, teasingly.
 In complete contrast, the Tranquillo is a still and calm distillation of Beethoven’s bustling finale.
 Together they make a little two-movement sonata, a design fascinatingly explored by Beethoven in several of his piano sonatas.
 (They can also form a three-movement sonata, by adding Mehlschöberl as the first movement).

 Mehlschöberl (2015) 5 mins.
 For violin and piano.

 Mehlschöberl was written for Krysia Osostowicz’s Beethoven Plus project, as a companion to Beethoven’s eighth violin sonata, the delightful op.
 30 no. 3 in G major, a piece whose effervescent energy once earned it the nickname ‘Champagne’.
 The name for my piece comes from a letter of Beethoven’s to a friend, written a couple of years before the sonata, which he signs off ‘A kiss from your Beethoven, also known as Mehlschöberl’ – which is a kind of light Viennese pancake or soufflé, eaten with beef broth.
 It seemed to me (more than Champagne) to be a perfectly Beethovenish token of teasing and fun (with a hint of meatiness too).
 The eighth sonata is a special favourite of mine for its endlessly cheeky, subversive energy and charm.
 There’s a particular spot about a minute and a half into the first movement with a strange, devilish texture, twisting quick and sharp but also dark and momentarily sinister.
-Whenever I hear or play this bit I always feel that it’s Beethoven at the piano – in a cheeky mood, but with a strange undercurrent.
+Whenever I hear or play this bit I always feel that it’s Beethoven at the piano – in a cheeky mood, but with an undercurrent.